123wowow123/chronopin/README.md

 ## Merketing
-My website specializes in allowing people to discover and track upcoming, release dates, events, and other important dates.
-It can help people plan their travel and see what type of gear, lodging, and transport they can leverage to make their travel more enjoyable.
+Discover and track upcoming release dates, events, and travels.
+Plan trips and see what type of gear, lodging, and transport can be leverage to make the trip more enjoyable.

+Discover and track upcoming release dates, events, and plan and share trips.